What is Considered a Health Tea?

 Herbal teas are another ideal choice because the recipe combinations are endless, and every ingredient you combine can have a specific benefit.
 As with any tea, it is essential to understand what the ingredients do and your purpose for drinking them.
 Some of our favorite and most beneficial herbal tea ingredients include Chamomile, Ginger, Peppermint, and Hibiscus.
 From improving your sleep patterns to calming an upset stomach, every ingredient added to a blend is like assembling a new superhero to help achieve your health goals.
 Below are some of our favorite herbal recipes for common ailments.
 Plus, keep reading for a healthy and delicious recipe you can make at home!

 *It is important to note that although drinking tea has many health benefits, it should only be used to supplement your health, not as a medical replacement.
 We are not doctors, and any medical concern should be dealt with by a medical professional.

 Citrus Mint Wellness Tea *One Serving

 This wellness recipe is perfect for the cold and flu season.
-Green tea soothes the throat, peppermint and ginger calm the tummy, and the citrus provides some added Vitamin C for immunity.
+Peppermint tea soothes the throat, chamomile soothes headaches, peppermint and ginger calm the tummy, and the citrus provides some added Vitamin C for immunity.
 It has incredible health benefits, is comforting to drink, and tastes delicious to boot!
 This recipe can be enjoyed both hot and iced, but we prefer a warm brew for a sick day.

 What You’ll Need: